adonegan/milestone-2-time-dash/README.md

 #### Try it out

-1. Navbar: Visit https://adonegan.github.io/milestone2-dashboard/stats.html and click on Stats and Info to see both pages.
+1. <b>Navbar</b>: Visit https://adonegan.github.io/milestone2-dashboard/stats.html and click on Stats and Info to see both pages.
 On your phone, uses the hamburger menu icon to move between pages.
-2. Click Me! button: Go to the website and click on the button.
-You will see each
+2. <b>Click Me! button</b>: Go to the website and click on the button.
+You will see a light orange box display with instructional information.
+Click it again and watch the box fade away again.
+3. <b>Pointer</b>: Hover over all buttons and toggle areas to see a pointed cursor.
+Move the cursor away to see the arrow again.
+Desktop only.
+4. <b>Pie chart</b>: Click on a colored slice and see other charts filter.
+Hover over a slice and see more amount information on the data.
+You can also click on legend to see data.
+On mobile, swipe across to see full data.
+5. <b>Bar chart</b>: Press on a bar and see other charts filter.
+Keep the cursor on it to see numbers of the data on display.
+On mobile, swipe across to see full chart.
+6. <b>Year selector</b>: Click on the year, and see other charts filter.
+To see all data make sure no other chart has been activated.
+If one is, you'll see filtered data.
+7. <b>Table data</b>: Use Prev and Next buttons to move between data.
+You will see amount information starting with "Showing" under the table.
+You'll see fitered data if a chart has been activated.
+On mobile, swipe across.
+8. <b>Toggle headers</b>: Click on By Honor (or any other 'By' header) and you'll see a black dropdown with added context for the chart.
+Click them again to see them slide up out of view again.
+9. <b>Reset buttons</b>: Both buttons must be pressed to reset the charts at the same time.
+There is no button for charts on an individual level.
+10. <b>Info page</b>: Click 'Info' in the navbar to visit the second and final page of the website.
+When this page you'll see three text blocks and a video, which stack on mobile.

 #### Issues